seshasrinivaspendyala/AI-PC-Code-Samples/Audio-RAG/Podcast-RAG/Readme.md

 ## Project Structure

     PDF-to-Audio-RAG/                                                       # Project Sample folder
-    ├── assets/                                                     # Assets folder which contains the images and diagrams │   ├── Audio_play.png                                          # Output screenshot image 2
+    ├── assets/                                                             # Assets folder which contains the images and diagrams
+    │   ├── Query_rag_response.png                                          # Output screenshot image 2
-    │   ├── Generating_audio_transcription_using_Pytorch_XPU.png    # Output screenshot image 1
+    │   ├── Generating_podcast_audio_transcriptions_using_Pytorch_XPU.png   # Output screenshot image 1
     │   └── Pdf_to_audio_rag_workflow.png                                   # Workflow image
-    ├── PDF_to_Audio_RAG.ipynb                                      # Notebook file to excute the project sample ├── Readme.md                                                   # Readme file which contains all the details and instructions about the project sample
+    ├── Podcast_RAG.ipynb                                                   # Notebook file to excute the project sample ├── Readme.md                                                           # Readme file which contains all the details and instructions about the project sample
-    ├── dpcpp_cpp_compiler_developer_guide_and_reference.pdf        # Document file for knowledge base
-    ├── input_audio_query.wav                                       # Sample Input Audio Query
     ├── pyproject.toml                                                      # Requirements for the project sample
     └── uv.lock                                                             # File which captures the packages installed for the project sample

 ---